kuokuo123/otter-launcher/README.md

 - [overlay] includes options releated to image integration
 - [[modules]] can be configured through bash scripting in an unlimited number

-All the available options are listed below and in the [config_example](https://github.com/kuokuo123/otter-launcher/tree/main/config_example).
+All the available options are listed below.
 Also, check [more examples of module config](https://github.com/kuokuo123/otter-launcher/wiki) at the wiki page.

-Since v0.6.1, the default config comes with a chafa otter to demonstrate how image integration works.
+Since v0.6.1, the default config comes with riced fzf modules, and a chafa otter to demonstrate how image integration works. v0.6.0 comes with a pikachu.

 ![Example Config](./assets/default.png)